citra-emu/citra-web/site/content/entry/citra-progress-report-2020-q2.md

 IPC (or Inter Process Communication) is how games communicate with the 3DS operating system.
 Citra emulates the 3DS operating system at a high level, meaning we recoded the entirety of the operating system from scratch.
-With the IPC recorder, now developers can track every call that the games make to Citra, which has proved really useful for developers trying to figure out why games break.
+With the IPC recorder, developers can now track every call games make to Citra, which has proved really useful for developers trying to figure out why games break.

 {{< figure src="/images/entry/citra-progress-report-2020-q2/ipc_recorder.png"
     title="This may not seem interesting to you, but it is what led to many of the fixes!" >}}